Louisiana Maritime Academy

 Strengthening Louisiana’s Role in America’s Maritime Future

-- Marine businesses in the state have grown by 9%
+- Marine businesses in the state have grown by 9% in the past decade

 Meeting the Moment: The Creation of LMA